Talks for 2021/2022

-Our 5-year project of planting some very special birches from the National Collection at Stone Lane Gardens, Chagford, Devon is now complete.
+Our long-term project of planting some very special birches from the National Collection at Stone Lane Gardens, Chagford, Devon is now complete.
 They join a snake-barked Acer and a beautiful Cercidiphyllum to create a small woodland area.
 Underneath we have planted lots more hydrangeas, especially H.serrata for early July, that love the increasing shade, and some very special woodlanders such as Ypsilandra, Erythroniums, and ferns in spring (that are usually available in the nursery)

 Alongside is a small orchard area surrounded by a hornbeam hedge on stilts and then our specialist nursery, Mill Cottage Plants.
 Here we specialise in the hydrangeas and epimediums growing in the garden, as well as some summer specials not available on-line.
 The nursery is usually only open by appointment, but we invite our garden visitors to browse and choose from a large selection.